Select a link to learn more about each member of the Public Health Leadership team:

 - Director, Lillian Shirley, BSN, MPH, MPA

-- State Epidemiologist and State Public Health Officer, Katrina Hedberg, MD, MPH
+- State Epidemiologist and State Health Officer, Katrina Hedberg, MD, MPH

 - Interim Administrator, Center for Health Protection, Dave Leland, MS, PE

-- Administrator, Center for Prevention and Health Promotion, Jae Douglas, PhD, MSW
+- Interim Administrator, Center for Prevention and Health Promotion, Robert Nystrom, MA (Bio pending)

 - Administrator, Center for Public Health Practice, Tom Eversole, DVM, MS

 Lillian Shirley, BSN, MPH, MPA is the Director for the Oregon Public Health Division.
 Ms. Shirley holds a bachelor’s degree in Nursing from the University of the State of New York.
 She also holds a Master’s Degree in Public Health from Boston University and a Master’s Degree in Public Administration from the Kennedy School of Government at Harvard University.